 This does not appear to be a genetic link.
 If your parents snore because of their lifestyle, like drinking, being overweight, and smoking, and you share a similar lifestyle, there is a good chance that you may snore.
 However, if your lifestyle is different than your snoring parent, there is no reason for you to acquire it.

 10. Myth: Snorers cannot do anything about snoring.

 There are plenty of lifestyle changes that you can make to minimize snoring.
 You can start by losing weight, quitting smoking, and drinking alcohol moderately or occasionally.

 There is a surprising result from a study published in the journal entitled “Sleep Medicine.”
 According to the research, a woman who maintains a high level of physical activity has fewer complaints of habitual snoring.
 This is whether she is overweight or a smoker.

-Research also found out that singing can help with snoring.
+Research also found that singing can help with snoring.
 It strengthens the weak and snore-prone muscles of the throat.